 One of the key issues which the NHS faces is whether elderly patients should be admitted to hospital at all, due to the high risk of COVID infection as well as the risk of falls and de-conditioning.

 One proven approach is the use of Consultant Connect for rapid specialist Elderly Care Advice & Guidance.
-Our recent benchmark data shows that 63% of calls to Elderly Care A&G lines result in an avoided hospital visit.
+Our data shows that 63% of calls to Elderly Care Advice & Guidance lines result in an avoided hospital visit.
 Ultimately, this could even be a lifesaver for some older patients.

 The patient was “seen at the Department for Medicine for the Elderly the following day where appropriate investigations were performed, and his medication was reviewed.”
 Dr Mullin says that “this avoided a late evening admission as [she] could discuss the patient’s current functional status with the consultant planning the follow up (which was very prompt).”
 As a result of using Phone Advice & Guidance, an “unnecessary admission” was avoided.